Post

 The setup that gives me the most useful signal: forecast-based budget alerts at 80% for early warning, anomaly detection alerts for per-service spikes that don’t fit the usual pattern, and a weekly cost analysis review to do the attribution work that alerts can’t do automatically.

-The temptation is to configure alerts and then treat them as a complete monitoring picture.
-They’re not.
-They’re a partial picture and a starting point.
-What they tell you is that something changed.
-What changed, and whether it was intentional, is work you still have to do yourself.
+The temptation, once you have the alerts configured, is to treat them as if they were a complete monitoring picture in their own right, and they are not.
+They are a partial picture and a starting point for the investigation that has to follow, and what they tell you is only that something has changed in your spend pattern.
+What changed, and whether the change was intentional, is work you still have to do for yourself, on top of whatever the alert told you.